myreceiptt/nota-mini-app/README.md

 4. `/open`:

    - Reads text + name from query string.
-   - Uses `useOpenReceipt` to render, copy, and download the receipt image.
+   - Uses `useReceiptOpen` to render, copy, and download the receipt image.

 5. `/success`: